DragneelMC1988/ExploreXR/explorexr/readme.txt

 * WordPress API and best practices
 * Open source contributors

-Built with ❤️ by Ayal Othman from ExpoXR
+Built with ❤️ by Ayal Othman from ExploreXR